zero-os/0-templates/tests/integration_tests/README.md

 ## Travis CI

+### What Travis build does ?
+- Setting up the testing environment in locarsti using this [script](#setup-the-testing-environment).
+- Run the testsuite.

 You can trigger builds from [CI Dashboard](https://travis-dash.gig.tech)

 ## Run manually